 Power and Energy Track (Dr. Shalabh Gupta)

-The general exams for the power and energy track will be administered over a 2 day period at 4-hour blocks.
+The general exams for the power and energy track will be administered over a 3 day period at 4-hour blocks.
 All Ph.D. students must pass 7 exams among listed courses.
-They must take at least 3 exams or can take up to 4 exams from day one courses.
-After that, they need to take either 3 or 4 exams to fulfill 7 exams from day two courses.
-M.S. plan B students must pass 4 exams (2 exams in day one and 2 exams in day two).
+They must take at least 3 exams or can take up to 4 exams from day one and two courses.
+After that, they need to take either 3 or 4 exams to fulfill 7 exams from day three courses.
+M.S. plan B students must pass 4 exams (2 exams in day one/two and 2 exams in day three).
 An entire block of exams should be taken together.
 The exam courses are listed below:

-Day One: M.S. & Ph.D.
+Day One and Two: M.S. & Ph.D.
 Exams on Core Courses

 - ECE 5101: Introduction to Systems Theory